kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Linear_algebra.md

 <!--
     Author : Kannan Jayachandran
     File : Linear_Algebra.md

-    NOT REVIEWED
  -->

 <h1 align="center" style="color: orange"> Linear Algebra </h1>

 Linear algebra is the branch of mathematics that deals with linear equations and their representations in vector spaces through matrices.
-It is a fundamental part of machine learning, deep learning, data science, and artificial intelligence.
-Here we would cover linear algebra from a machine learning perspective.
+We can call linear algebra as the mathematics of data.

+> $\color{#F99417}Scalar → Vector → Matrix → Tensor$

 ## Points/Vectors